 I am the Director of the Newcastle Thousand Families Study, a birth cohort established in 1947, a co-investigator on two other birth cohorts based at Newcastle University, the Gateshead Millennium Study and the Newcastle Pre-Term Birth Cohort, and a collaborator with the Australian Aboriginal Birth Cohort.
 The key theme within these studies is to identify aetiological risk factors for chronic diseases, in both childhood and adulthood.
 We quantify the relative importance of different risk factors, and the pathways between them, so as to identify areas that should of most interest for public health interventions and thus translation.
 As part of this, I am also investigating factors that influence health behaviours, such as physical activity, as it is likely that interventions will work differently in different groups of people.

 I also lead a programme of research into the potential risks associated with medical radiation exposures in young people.
 The main study within this is the UK CT Scan Study from which we reported, in the Lancet in 2012, our findings of significantly increased risks of both leukaemias and brain tumours with increasing organ-specific radiation doses from having a CT scan.
 As well as leading the UK Study, I also instigated the European-wide EPI-CT study and am a co-investigator on a similar study in Brazil.

 I am also involved in a number of other externally funded research projects, including a wide range of collaborative studies with colleagues in Child Health.

-I am currently supervising seven PhD students.
+I am currently supervising eight PhD students.
 Details of these and those post submission can be found under the teaching tab.

 MSc in Public Health and Health Services Research